mrjohnsonalexander-zz/vibes/README.md

 # Things to fix:
 - Location and URL should be optional; currently errors when placeholders not replaced with values.
-- JS error: "AddEventListener of null" due because profile Fan toggle element missing when viewing vibes.
+- JS error: "'AddEventListener' of null" because compose-form for messages available when viewing any profile is missing when viewing vibes.
+- Autoscroll will repeated;y append last 10 vibes to end of page when there are no more.
-- JS error: "replceWith of null" occurs when viewing profiles dur to Form element missing.
+- JS error: "'replceWith' of null" occurs when viewing "Received" "Sent" or "Archived" messages because vibeForm is missing when viewing message box.
-- JS error: 403 Forbidden when clicking "become a fan" - refresh screen shows correct count.
+- JS error: "403 Forbidden" when clicking "become a fan" or "Stop being a fan" on a profile, screen doesn't auto refresh count of "Fans", but refreshing screen shows correct Fan count.
+- JS error: "Cannot set property 'style'" happens when clicking New Message "Submit" button, but clicking "Sent" will show last sent message title.